Suns rally without Paul, edging Rockets for 7th straight win

 AP Sports Writer

+Depending on the status of Paul’s right hand, the Suns might have to figure out more ways to win without their star point guard following the All-Star break.

-PHOENIX (AP) — Devin Booker scored 24 points, Deandre Ayton added 23 and the NBA-leading Phoenix Suns extended their winning streak to seven games, rallying after Chris Paul was ejected to beat the Houston Rockets 124-121 on Wednesday night.
+Devin Booker scored 24 points, Deandre Ayton added 23 and the NBA-leading Suns extended their winning streak to seven games, rallying after Paul was hurt and then ejected to beat the Houston Rockets 124-121 on Wednesday night.

-Phoenix improved to 48-10 heading into the All-Star break.
-The Suns won despite losing Paul in the third quarter after the star point guard was ejected for arguing and then bumping into an official.
+Phoenix improved to 48-10 heading into the All-Star break, but the main concern was the status of Paul’s hand.
+The 12-time All-Star was angry after getting his right hand jammed on a pass and argued for the first technical.

+He then bumped into referee J.T.
+Orr a few seconds later, which earned the second technical.
+Paul left the court holding his right hand but it was unclear if the injury was serious.
+There was no official update after the game, though Yahoo!
+Sports reported that he’s scheduled for an MRI on Thursday.

 The Rockets fell to 15-42 and have lost six straight.
 Eric Gordon missed a tightly guarded 3-pointer at the buzzer that could have tied it.